INFO: Fluorescence vs Phosphorescence vs Iridescence Did You Know...

 Fluorescent lightFluorescent tube

-Fluorescent - Does not glow in the dark, but DOES glow very intensely under so called (fluorescent) black lights.
-Fluorescent paint reacts to long-wave ultraviolet (UV) radiation, commonly known as black light.
-Through the mechanism of fluorescence, UV-sensitive pigments present in the paint absorb the ultraviolet black light (invisible to the human eye) and give off visible light in return.
-Fluorescent paint appears a bright neon color under normal daylight or other visible light, and glows brilliantly under black light.
+Fluorescent - Does not glow in the dark, but DOES glow very intensely under black lights.
+Fluorescent paints and dyes react to long-wave ultraviolet (UV) radiation, commonly known as black light.
+Through the mechanism of fluorescence, UV-sensitive pigments present in the paint or dye absorb the ultraviolet black light (invisible to the human eye) and give off visible light in return.
+Fluorescent paints and dyes appear a bright neon color under normal daylight or other visible light, and glow brilliantly under black light.

-This type of paint has extensive applications in the entertainment industry, both for costuming and stage, and it can be used to create black light effects such as invisible images, dual images, day/night transitions, and 3-D effects.
+This type of paint or dye has extensive applications in the entertainment industry, both for costuming and stage, and can be used to create black light effects such as invisible images, dual images, day/night transitions, and 3-D effects.
 You will see it used extensively in rides in amusement parks.
+A nice Tie-dye design with some Psychedelic Sunshine included will look amazing in regular light, then totally different as it lights up under blacklight.
+Having unique glowing clothing at a Rave will make you the center of attention!

 Several of the brands of paint and markers that we carry have fluorescent colors as well as regular colors to choose from.
 If it says fluorescent, it will glow under black light.
-There are Fluorescent choices in Versatex Printing Ink, Setacolor Transparent, and Jacquard Textile Colors.
+There are Fluorescent choices in Jacquard Airbrush Ink (the most choices), Versatex Printing Ink, Setacolor Transparent, and Jacquard Textile Colors, among others.
 Any of our Glow-in-the Dark paints will also brightly fluoresce under black light.
-We also have 4 colors of Jacquard Acid Dye and 2 colors of Dharma Acid Dye for silk that just happen to be fluorescent even though they are not indicated as such, and are used to dye silks that are being used in dramatic black lit stage productions.
+We also have 4 colors of Jacquard Acid Dye and 5 colors of Dharma Acid Dye for silk and wool that are fluorescent, and are used to dye silks that are being used in dramatic black lit stage productions.
 Those colors are #608, 620, 627 & 628 (2 pinks and 2 greens) in Jacquard, and #406 Fluorescent Fuchsia, #445 Fluorescent Lemon, #456 Fluorescent Safety Orange, #478 Purple Pop & #479 Radioactive in the Dharma Acid Dyes.
+Then of course, our newest Fiber Reactive #420 - Psychedelic Sunshine!

 Metallic example 1Metallic example 2Pearlescent example